 This is the first in a series of articles capturing the planned conversations and discussions at the inaugural Festival of Live Digital Art (foldA), in Kingston ON, June 19-June 21, 2018.
-This first article by Colin Clark was first presented on the dock at Thousand Islands Playhouse as part of a conversation titled “Think Different” between Clark, Carmelle Cachera, Brett Christopher, moderated by Remington North.
+Colin Clark writes about a conversation presented on the dock at Thousand Islands Playhouse titled “Think Different” between Clark, Carmelle Cachera, Brett Christopher, moderated by Remington North.

 Today, I’d like to talk about the margins.
 The margins of the book we dreamily scribble and sketch in, the margins we’re relegated or confined to, or the margins we commit to and find our communities within.
 Can we trace a network of marginal zones—to find the possibility of new intersections among these margins, productive spaces for collaboration and creativity?
 Could these margins be the source of new ways of thinking and being in the world with technology?
 A source of innovation and of thinking not just differently, but diversely?